-How to make the best pumpkin dump cake.
-This simple and easy recipe is better than any desserts you've ever had!
+This simple and easy fall dessert recipe is better than any desserts you've ever had!
 It is made with a yellow cake mix and sweetened condensed or evaporated milk, sugar, and spices and topped with crunchy roasted pecans.

-A few weeks ago, Joe cleaned out the big chest freezer we keep in our basement.
+A few weeks ago, we cleaned out the big chest freezer we keep in our basement.

 Apparently, we really like steak.

-Near the end of the project, Joe appeared in the dining room with two rather small containers of yellowish orange stuff.
+Near the end of the project, we found two rather small containers of yellowish orange stuff.
 I smelled them, but being that they were frozen, smell was not a clue.
-We both thought they might be pumpkin, so we thawed them to find out.
-Once we knew for sure, I had to decide what to make with it.
+I thought they might be pumpkin, so I thawed them to find out.
+Once I knew for sure, I had to decide what to make with it.

 I had a few ideas, namely: